jimon/jimon.github.io/_posts/2016-04-10-osx-app-in-plain-c.md

 You can find all Objective C runtime implementation details on [Apple's open source site](http://opensource.apple.com/source/objc4/objc4-680/runtime/).

 So that said let's create a simple OSX app in Objective-C first.
 As many people advocate to use full blown AppKit just to create simplest apps, let's go other way around - use as little frameworks functionality as possible and see what happens.
-To make life easier let's base our code on [Minimalist Cocoa programming](http://www.cocoawithlove.com/2010/09/minimalist-cocoa-programming.html) tutorial.
+To make life easier let's base our code on [Minimalist Cocoa programming](http://www.cocoawithlove.com/2010/09/minimalist-cocoa-programming.html) tutorial :

 {% highlight objc %}
 #import <Cocoa/Cocoa.h>

 int main ()
 {
-	[NSAutoreleasePool new];
+	NSAutoreleasePool * pool = [[NSAutoreleasePool alloc] init];
 	[NSApplication sharedApplication];
 	[NSApp setActivationPolicy:NSApplicationActivationPolicyRegular];
 	id menubar = [[NSMenu new] autorelease];